HercDotTech/package-jquery-snow/README.md

+# Deprecated
+This repository has been deprecated and archived on the 5th of June 2025.

-# jQuery Snow Plugin
+## jQuery Snow Plugin
 A simple jQuery snow plugin with customizable options and elements.
 Works with pure HTML elements.
 Can be used with FontAwesome or any other icon font as well as images.

-# Usage (example uses fontAwesome):
+### Usage (example uses fontAwesome):

-In order to compensate for not having a ratio mechanism built-in you can just add a proportionate number of copies to the elements array, see below:
+To compensate for not having a ratio mechanism built-in, you can add a proportionate number of copies to the elements array, see below:

 ```
 var snowEffectInterval = jQuery.fn.snow({